 - Business model innovation impact on marketing strategy

 - Marketing strategy vs. marketing plan

-- Types of marketing strategies
+- Types of marketing strategies and channels

 - Key takeaway